 Monash’s campus is located about 40 minutes outside of central Melbourne.
 Students take a bus from campus to a nearby train station, and then a train into the heart of the city.
 All public transportation fees are covered for the group during the semester.
 Melbourne is an incredibly pleasant city, with a hip, urban "big city" feel.
 Although it does get cool in the winter (mid-40s at night) the region stays fairly temperate for most of the year.
 Melbourne is home to picturesque sites, shopping, food, and entertainment, and is on the coast for fairly accessible beaches, piers, and waterfront avenues.
 Below are some images of the beautiful city center.

-Because this is a Loyola program, all financial aid remains the same except for federal work study.
-Students pay Loyola tuition, the average cost for a room on campus for juniors, a $500 program fee and a $125 reduced comprehensive fee.
-In return, you will receive:
+Because this is a Loyola program, all financial aid remains the same except for federal work-study.
+Students pay Loyola tuition, the average cost for a room on campus for juniors, a $500 program fee, and a $125 reduced comprehensive fee.

-Not included in the program is the following:
+Not included in the program are the following:

 - Food (there are no meal plans); and